jondkelley/eco_aprs_weather/README.md

 ![the actual reference architecture diagram](https://github.com/jondkelley/eco_aprs_weather/blob/master/images/architecture.drawio.png)

-*Above: You would buy ECOWITT gateway + sensors [not shown in diagram], setup the block diagram components in white, and setup this software in the blue box.*
+*Above: You would buy ECOWITT gateway + sensors [not shown in diagram], setup the block diagram components in white, and finally setup this software in the blue block diagam.*

 ### Supported Weather Station Gateway Devices